thedynamiclinker/sudocode/zero/For the Birds.md

 B: You don't want to just be "making stuff" haphazardly all over the place.
 It would be chaos.

-A: Can I just make stuff, not haphazardly?
+A: Can I just make stuff... not haphazardly?

 C: I think we can all agree that's what we're trying to do here.